Colorado voters reject tougher rules on oil and gas drilling

 (Reuters) - Colorado voters on Tuesday rejected a measure calling for greater distances between oil and gas drilling and public spaces, a move opponents said would have sharply limited new wells in the fifth-largest oil producing state in the nation.

-The measure was defeated in an election that saw oil companies pour millions of dollars into efforts to combat the proposal.
+The measure was defeated in an election that saw oil companies pour millions of dollars into efforts to combat the proposal and was one of several ballot initiatives that sought to curb fossil fuels use.

-Shares of producers active in the state, including Anadarko Petroleum Corp, Noble Energy Inc and Devon Energy Corp, rose on Wednesday, retracing some of their double-digit percentage declines since the initiative went on the state's ballot.
+Shares in producers active in the state gained ground on Wednesday, including Anadarko Petroleum Corp , which rose 5.7 percent, and Noble Energy Inc , which climbed 4.2 percent.
+The two stocks had fallen sharply after the initiative went on the state's ballot.

-Known as Proposition 112, the measure would have mandated at least 2,500 feet (762 m) of separation between new drilling activities and occupied or vulnerable areas.
-It garnered 43 percent of votes with 91 percent of precincts reporting, according to data from the Colorado Secretary of State's office.
-Passage required a majority of votes.
+Known as Proposition 112, the measure would have mandated at least 2,500 feet (762 m) of separation between new drilling activities and occupied areas or those deemed to be vulnerable.
+It garnered 43 percent of votes, according to final data from the Colorado Secretary of State's office.
+Passage required a majority of ballots cast.

 Opponents said the measure would have cost Colorado's economy between $169 billion and $217 billion over 12 years, and would have cut state and local tax revenues by $7 billion to $9 billion.
 Oil production in the state was up 26 percent year-over-year to 477,000 barrels per day, according to the latest U.S. government figures.